raynayx/raynayx.github.io/source/_posts/Clay.md

 title: Finest Silver, Ceramics and Clay
 date: 2024-01-01 12:52:04
 tags:
-excerpt: We are the finest silver
+excerpt: We are the finest silver...
 category: Reflections of a Lost Sojourner
 ---